tng-coop/CmsModel/README.md

 hierarchical tree and `tree_edit` lets you change the parent of a category.
 The `tree_ui` command opens the same Tkinter window for editing categories and contents.
 Right-click a category to rename or delete it and double click a content item to edit its fields.
+Drag a category onto another to move it in the hierarchy.
 When run with no arguments, it opens a mouse-friendly chooser for the category and then the parent.
 If a name is provided but no parent, only the parent selection dialog is shown.
 The command validates that the selected